Etiquette & Safety | Purchase the Milwaukee County Trails Map

 Oak Leaf Trail at Watertown Plank Road Closures

-The Oak Leaf Trail will be closed for one day between May 15th and 18th for placing concrete on the Watertown Plank Road Bridge over Underwood Creek.
+The Oak Leaf Trail will be closed June 6–7 for removal of the formwork used to place the new bridge deck.
 The closures will only occur if operations take place overhead and are required for public safety.

 During Zoo-Interchange I-94 Bridge over Underwood Creek